 Inside these overcrowded walled-in ghettos, tens of thousands died a slow death from hunger and disease amid squalid living conditions.
 The ghettos soon came under the jurisdiction of Heinrich Himmler, leader of the Nazi SS, Hitler’s most trusted and loyal organization, composed of fanatical young men.

 In the spring of 1940, Himmler ordered the building of a concentration camp near the Polish city of Oswiecim, renamed Auschwitz by the Germans, to hold Polish prisoners and to provide slave labor for new German-run factories to be built nearby.

 Inside the Soviet Union were an estimated three million Jews, many of whom still lived in tiny isolated villages known as Shtetls.
-Following behind the invading German armies, four SS special action units known as Einsatzgruppen systematically rounded-up and shot all of the inhabitants of these Shtetls.
-Sometimes the Einsatz execution squads were aided local anti-Semitic volunteers.
+Following behind the invading German armies, four SS special action units known as Einsatzgruppen systematically rounded up and shot all of the inhabitants of these Shtetls.
+Sometimes the Einsatz execution squads were aided by local anti-Semitic volunteers.

 During the summer of 1941, SS leader Heinrich Himmler summoned Auschwitz Commandant Rudolf Höss to Berlin and told him: “The Führer has ordered the Final Solution of the Jewish question.
 We, the SS, have to carry out this order…I have therefore chosen Auschwitz for this purpose”.

 At Auschwitz, a large new camp was already under construction to be known as Auschwitz II (Birkenau).
 This would become the future site of four large gas chambers to be used for mass extermination.
 The idea of using gas chambers originated during the Euthanasia Program, the so-called “mercy killing” of sick and disabled persons in Germany and Austria by Nazi doctors.